|

 Digital media storage

-management / "Progressive Deletion" (issued+pending) with some objectives relating to trade-offs of quality versus
+management / "Progressive Deletion" (2001 filing, sold) with some objectives relating to trade-offs of quality versus

 space that may change after items are first stored.
 This enables an